 READ THIS NEXT: 10 Things to Leave Off Your Resume

 References are not optional.

-References can either help or hurt you, depending on who you choose and how you have handled yourself in the past.
+References can either help or hurt you, depending on who you choose.
 I once had a friend speak poorly of her reference and he found out, so not only would he not vouch for her as a teaching professional, it made her next school year a complete nightmare.
 When you’re applying for one of our many insurance jobs, make sure your reference will endorse your work ethic.
 Our insurance recruiters want to find out who you are as an employee, claims adjuster and insurance professional – so keep that in mind the next time you think about putting Grandma Ruth as a reference.

 Who do you list as a reference?
 Are references a given or do you consider them outdated?